Blazorise/Blazorise.Articles/news/2023-11-30-release-notes-140/post.md

 We've introduced a new TransferList component.
 This component facilitates various features for list management:

-Selection Options: Users can choose either single or multiple items for transfer, providing flexibility in how items are selected and moved.
+**Selection Options**: Users can choose either single or multiple items for transfer, providing flexibility in how items are selected and moved.

-Movement Flexibility: The component supports both individual item transfers and a 'move all' feature, allowing for efficient management of list contents whether moving one item at a time or all at once.
+**Movement Flexibility**: The component supports both individual item transfers and a 'move all' feature, allowing for efficient management of list contents whether moving one item at a time or all at once.

-Customizable Item Templates: To cater to different content needs, the TransferList component provides the option to use templates for items.
+**Customizable Item Templates**: To cater to different content needs, the TransferList component provides the option to use templates for items.
 This means you can render custom content within each item, tailoring the appearance and functionality to suit specific requirements.

 To see it in action, visit the TransferList page